mraniki/tt/README.md

 [🚧 Roadmap](https://github.com/mraniki/tt/milestones)

 ### V1.3
+- Support limit order for DEX (1inch) and review feasibility for dydx / Kwenta / GMX

+### v1.4
+- Support limit order for DEX (v3)
 - Support Uniswap V3 (more testing needed)

-### v1.4
-- Support limit order for DEX (1inch and v3) and review feasibility for dydx / Kwenta / GMX
 - Review testmode command to be part of the switch command.

 ### v1.5